mahikaaaa12/1st-YEAR-/README.md

-Welcome to my GitHub repository, where I document and share all the C++ programs and code that I am learning during my first year of B.Tech in Computer Science Engineering (CSE) with a specialization in Artificial Intelligence and Machine Learning (AIML).
+Welcome to my GitHub repository, where I document and share all the C++ programs and code I am learning during my first year of B.Tech in Computer Science Engineering (CSE) with a specialization in Artificial Intelligence and Machine Learning (AIML).

 ## Overview:
-This repository contains the C++ programs and assignments I work on throughout my first-year coursework.
-It includes basic and intermediate-level C++ concepts that are essential for building a strong foundation in programming.
+This repository contains the C++ programs and assignments I worked on throughout my first-year coursework.
+It includes basic and intermediate-level C++ concepts essential for building a strong foundation in programming.

 ## Repository Structure
 The repository is structured into folders based on different topics or assignments covered during my course.
 Each folder may contain: